 The Lexington truck accident lawyers of Minner Vines Moncus Injury Lawyers can identify and prove trucking company negligence to help you recover all of the compensation that you are entitled to.
 We will provide an honest and thorough evaluation of your case when you call (859) 550-2900 or contact us online to set up a free consultation.

-Do I Need A Trucking Company Negligence Lawyer?
+Do I Need A Trucking Company Negligence Lawyer in Lexington?

 Trucking companies are not likely to admit to having been negligent, so you will need help proving that negligence occurred.
 An attorney can provide a thorough and complete investigation of your crash scene, as well as all of the trucking company’s records.